vindar/mtools/README.md

 ### Building the library
 The library is cross-platform.
-At least, it works under Linux and Windows but it depends on other libraries, mainly [CImg](http://cimg.eu/) and [FLTK](http://www.fltk.org).
+At least, it works under Linux (GCC) and Windows (VS2015) and OSX (Clang) but it depends on a few other libraries, mainly [CImg](http://cimg.eu/) and [FLTK](http://www.fltk.org).
 The library uses several C++11 features.
 Hence a (fairly) up to date compiler is required to build it.
 To simplify the build procedure with Visual Studio, the repository [mtools-dependencies](https://github.com/vindar/mtools-dependencies) contain VS2015 builds of all the required libraries.
 See the file '[INSTALL.TXT](https://github.com/vindar/mtools/blob/master/INSTALL.TXT)' for detailed instructions.
+Once the library is installed, the python script `mtoolsproject.py` can be used to created new projects set up to use the library.

 ### What else...